 Infection prevention and control

-Our job is to stop service users and patients getting infections as a result of their care.
 We make sure that when people do pick up these infections, we learn about why it happened.
-We use training and education to stop it happening again.
+We use training and education to stop it from happening again.

 We provide:

-Training and education - we make sure staff are up to date with safe working practices, know their responsibilities around infection prevention and control and how it affects their patients or service users
+Training and education - we make sure staff are up to date with safe working practices, know their responsibilities around infection prevention and control and how it affects their patients or service users.

-Audit - we monitor aspects of patient care and environmental standards throughout the Trust and areas used by Trust staff
+Audit - we monitor aspects of patient care and environmental standards throughout the Trust and areas used by Trust staff.

-Advice - we are available to help with infection prevention and control issues
+Advice - we are available to help with infection prevention and control issues.

 Information - we make sure that the Trust's infection control policies are in line with national guidance and best practice.
-We make information on common infections available for staff, patients and visitors
+We make information on common infections available for staff, patients and visitors.

-Outbreak management - if an outbreak occurs we provide daily advice to manage the situation
+Outbreak management - if an outbreak occurs, we provide daily advice to manage the situation.

 Incident reporting - we analyse and review why incidents happen.
-We use what we learn to support training, update our policies and ensure safer practices
+We use what we learn to support training, update our policies and ensure safer practices.

-Campaigns - we provide support with local and national campaigns such as sepsis awareness, flu, hand hygiene and bare below the elbows
+Campaigns - we provide support with local and national campaigns such as sepsis awareness, flu, hand hygiene and bare below the elbows.

 Annual Report and policies